Talgai Homestead: History

 During the 1860s and 1870s Talgai was becoming what was arguably the most successful sheep stud in Queensland producing immense amounts of quality merino wool and trading in high quality rams which were exported to Tasmania and Germany.
 Talgai peaked in its production during the 1880s when stock figures reached 20 000 sheep and 3000 Devon cattle.

 Talgai Station was a fully developed self-contained estate village during the 1880s.
 It incorporated employee's cottages, a smithy, stables, barn, woolshed, slaughterhouse, dairy and school.
 Beside the Olive tree, which still remains today near the back gate of the property, George also constructed a stone chapel which was used for family worship but was never consecrated.
-This chapel was pulled down in 1942 as, according to George's son, George Carr Clark's will, the sandstone was to be used to construct a tower for St Marks Church, Warwick, however this never came to pass.
+This chapel was pulled down in 1942 as, according to George's son, George Carr Clark's will, the sandstone was to be used to construct a tower for St Mark's Church, Warwick, however this never came to pass.
 Talgai had three different watering systems which serviced the crops, the kitchen garden and formal English garden.
 Talgai also had vines of table grapes and an orchard of stone fruit.

 It was in 1886 when a major anthropological discovery was made at Talgai.
 William Naish, fencing contractor, inadvertently discovered a skull where heavy rain had scoured out a creek bed.
 It was not until 1914 that Professor Edgeworth David, Professor of Archaeology at Sydney University on paying a visit to Talgai, presented a theory that the skull was 20,000 years old and provided a "missing link" in the evolutionary chain.
 Interest in the skull and the site at which it was found persisted until the 1960s, during which time the CSIRO and the Queensland Museum had conducted archaeological surveys at the site.
 Interest in the skull waned in the following decades as newer theories eclipsed those attached to the Talgai Skull.
 The original skull is housed at the Sydney Museum.

 George Clark died in 1907 and the property passed to his son George Carr Clark at which time he sold-off 5000 acres of Talgai and purchased "Yanna" station on the Warrego River.
 About 2000 special stud ewes remained at Talgai and the stud sires were bred there and transferred to Yanna for fattening.
 Aberdeen Angus stud cattle were introduced to Talgai in 1916 and ultimately became the main business of Talgai.

 In 1934 both the cattle and the sheep studs were sold at public auction, leaving about 750 acres on the homestead block around East Talgai house.
 George Carr Clark resided there with his wife and various family members until his death in 1942 when the entire property was sold.